scragz/a11ysea/src/jimmy-jackson.md

 #### Background

-A former Marine who served multiple tours overseas, Jimmy faces challenges due to PTSD and struggles with alcohol dependency.
-Determined to rebuild his life, he actively seeks stable housing while managing his mental health.
-His independence and pride sometimes prevent him from reaching out for help.
+Jimmy, known as "Two Smokes" because he enjoys one cigarette in the morning and one in the evening with the discipline of a Marine, is a 50-year-old former Marine who has faced many challenges after returning from multiple tours overseas.
+Struggling with PTSD and alcohol dependency, he’s committed to finding stability in his life while managing his mental health.
+His sense of pride and independence means he’s sometimes reluctant to ask for help, relying on routines and his own resilience to get by.

 #### Personality